Buy a Year, get a FREE year LEARN MORE

 4. Legs-Up-the-Wall Pose (Viparita Karani): This relaxing pose helps to reduce swelling in the legs and relieve tension in the lower body fascia.

 Ready to love up your fascia?
-Try this free class with Brea right now!
+Try these free class with Brea right now!

 Discover the Difference with Heart + Bones Yoga!